In Part 1 of this tutorial, we explained how to use WordPress widgets and in Part Two, we explained how to configure text widgets.

 To learn more about using post tags in WordPress, see this tutorial:

-To complete this tutorial series, we’ll configure the Archives Widget, which is another frequently-used WordPress widget.
+To complete this tutorial, we’ll configure the default Archives Widget, which is another frequently-used widget.

-As you continue publishing new posts in WordPress, your older posts begin to get pushed further down the chronology ladder and become less visible to blog users.
-Your content is still there, it’s just not as visible.
+As you continue publishing new posts in WordPress, your older posts begin to get pushed further down the chronology ladder and become less visible to site users.
+Your posts are still there, it’s just not as visible.

-The Archives Widget allows your readers to access less visible content …
+The Archives Widget lets your visitors access previously published posts …

-There is really very little to set up here.
-You can add a widget title, and choose whether to display items in your sidebar widget as a dropdown menu, and display post counts .
+There’s not much to set up in this widget.
+You can add a title if you want, and choose whether to display items in the sidebar area in a dropdown menu, and show the number of posts published each month .
 Click Save when done …

-The example below shows an Archives widget set to display posts as a dropdown menu with post counts checkbox enabled …
+The screenshot below shows an Archives widget set up for showing posts as a dropdown menu with number of posts enabled …

-Now that you know how to configure your widgets, let’s explore some other aspects of using WordPress widgets.
+Now that you know how to configure widgets on your WordPress site, let’s explore some other useful ways to use WordPress widgets.

 Add ‘Visibility’ Function To Widgets